carissalow/rapids/docs/features/phone-applications-foreground.md

     Apps installed by default like YouTube are considered systems apps on some phones.
 We do an exact match to exclude apps where "genre" == `EXCLUDED_CATEGORIES` or "package_name" == `EXCLUDED_APPS`.

     We provide three ways of classifying and app within a category (genre): a) by automatically scraping its official category from the Google Play Store, b) by using the catalogue created by Stachl et al. which we provide in RAPIDS (`data/external/stachl_application_genre_catalogue.csv`), or c) by manually creating a personalized catalogue.
 You can choose a, b or c by modifying `[APPLICATION_GENRES]` keys and values (see the Sensor parameters description table above).

+    The application episodes are calculated using the application foreground and screen unlock episode data.
+An application episode starts when the application is launched and ends when either, a new application is launched or the screen is locked.